MuturaDev/mzizi_church_app_flutter/README.md

 -   Members can use the mobile app to chat with church staff for inquiries.
 -   Streamline communication between members and the church.

+### 6\.
+Integrated Bible Feature:
+-   Access the Bible directly within the mobile app.
+-   Read and search for verses, enhancing members' spiritual engagement.

 Getting Started
 ---------------